-TRC assembled to prepare and distribute lunches throughout downtown St Paul
+TRC will again prepare and distribute lunches throughout downtown St Paul.
+Join us this Saturday.

 The Recovery Church will be holding its annual Clean – Up on the 15th of May.
 Join us as we prepare for outdoor services this summer.
 Bring friends along to help, the more the merrier.

 This is a great opportunity for service and fellowship.

 Attached is the Flyer/Order-form for this year's Annual Flower Fundraiser!

 Included are all instructions and dates for orders.